15101538237ren/Epigenetics/README.md

 4. Mammalian genomes are globally CpG­ depleted and, of the roughly **28 million CpGs in the human genome**, **60–80% are generally methylated**. **Less than 10% of CpGs occur in CG­ dense** regions that are termed **CpG islands**; These are **prevalent** at transcription start sites(TSS) of **housekeeping** and **developmental** regulator genes, where they are largely resistant to DNA methylation[7].

+5. DNA methylation has important roles in the maintenance of **Pericentromeric repeats, and Transposable elements** genomic components that may reflect its most conserved function across species.
+(Figure 3, 4)

 ### 3.1 Region Specific DNA Methylation

 #### 1) Unmethylated non-promoter CpG Island